apache/cordova-js/README.md

 - Once-over all of the cordova-docs with the APIs defined in here to make sure all is consistent.
 There were function signature tweaks, undocumented procedures, etc.
+- Initialization of `device` in iOS needs to be upgraded.
+No more `DeviceInfo` global object if possible.
+Also need to make sure to fire the appropriate phonegap channel after `device` is ready on iOS.

 # TODO / Hacking / Contributing

 - implementations: geolocation + position/error (all), console
   (iOS), button + app + contact + file +  (BB), everything for WP7,
   everything for Bada, any other platforms I missed...
 - docs: adding new platform, `require('path')` pathing transformation from `./build/packager.js`
 - think more about what it means to run in node